Feyerabend/ABC80/abc802/CPM.md

-*This shift created a competitive software market for the PC which stood for a standard in hardware and software, where previously proprietary individual computer brands / computers with proprietary solutions, had fought for dominance.*
+*This shift created a competitive software market for the PC which stood for a standard in hardware and software, where previously proprietary individual computer brands / computers with proprietary solutions, had fought for dominance.
+The de facto standards could only help so much.*

 ### Alternative routes